-Contact Mr Andy Greig Head of Humanities
+Mr Andy Greig Head of Humanities (Term 3 onwards)

 Japanese

 In Japanese, students will acquire more advanced competencies in Communicating and Understanding.
 Through topics of particular interest to boys, students will improve competency in their own language and how it functions.
 Students will: